-Police: 2 dead, 7 wounded in NC shooting at block party
+2 dead, 7 wounded in shooting at North Carolina block party

 The shooting happened around midnight at an “impromptu block party” that was a continuation of Juneteenth celebrations, Charlotte-Mecklenburg Police Deputy Chief Johnny Jennings told reporters early Monday.

 Police responding to a call about a pedestrian hit found hundreds of people in the streets, Jennings said.
-After emergency services arrived, several shots were fired, scattering the crowd.
+As emergency services arrived, several shots were fired, scattering the crowd.
+Jennings said there was evidence of multiple shooters, but no one was in custody as of Monday morning.

 The five people were hit by vehicles while running away, Jennings said.